Impact-Site-Verification: 878a03ba-cc7e-4bcf-a1e7-407ca206d9f3

 On December 17, 1920, the American and National Leagues agreed to let seventeen active spitball pitchers continue using the pitch for the remainder of their careers.
 The decision created a grandfather clause that allowed the wet pitch to linger in the game for another fourteen years, even though the Joint Rules Committee had formally banned it earlier that season.

 But the outright ban created a problem.
 Several pitchers had built their careers around the spitball, and removing it would effectively end their livelihoods.
-Each club was allowed to designate pitchers who relied on the pitch, and the two leagues compiled a list of seventeen names: Doc Ayers, Ray Caldwell, Stan Coveleski, Bill Doak, Phil Douglas, Red Faber, Dana Fillingim, Ray Fisher, Marv Goodwin, Burleigh Grimes, Dutch Leonard, Clarence Mitchell, Jack Quinn, Dick Rudolph, Allan Russell, Urban Shocker, and Allen Sothoron.
+Each club was allowed to designate pitchers who relied on the pitch, and the two leagues compiled a list of seventeen names.
+They were Doc Ayers, Ray Caldwell, Stan Coveleski, Bill Doak, Phil Douglas, Red Faber, Dana Fillingim, Ray Fisher, Marv Goodwin, Burleigh Grimes, Dutch Leonard, Clarence Mitchell, Jack Quinn, Dick Rudolph, Allan Russell, Urban Shocker, and Allen Sothoron.

 Three of the seventeen, Coveleski, Faber, and Grimes, were later elected to the Hall of Fame.
 Most of the others were out of the majors within a few years.